slapd−ldap — LDAP backend to slapd

 generating an error.
 The current implementation automatically

-, so its use is redundant
+sets lastmod to off, so its use is redundant

 and should be omitted.